oslabs-beta/MetriQL/README.md

 ### About MetricQL
 MetricQL is a migration assistance tool that facilitates the transition from REST to GraphQL.
 Generate, customize, and export GraphQL schemas from existing PostgreSQL databases and visualize performance metrics.

-Transform existing PostgresQL databases into GraphQL code, including query resolvers and types Visualize PostgresQL entity-relational diagrams to view and analyze database relationships Edit, test and compare queries with the code playground and query history panel Analyze query response times to optimize GraphQL performance
+Transform existing PostgresQL databases into GraphQL code, including query resolvers and types.
+Visualize PostgresQL entity-relational diagrams to view and analyze database relationships.
+Edit, test and compare queries with the code playground and query history panel.
+Analyze query response times to optimize GraphQL performance.